 Homemade sun tea spells summertime for me.
 I think I started my first batch as early as April this year.
 I really enjoy drinking tea but it wasn’t until last summer that I realized I had not had homemade sun tea since a child.
 And really, I didn’t as a child.
 I just remember my parents making it and seeing that big jar sitting in the full sun on the sidewalk.
-I had to experience this first-hand as an adult.
+I had to experience this first-hand as an adult so it was time to learn how to make sun tea.

 The biggest hurdle to make your own homemade sun tea, you will find, is finding a good container.
 Here are my tips and how I make it.
 I’m still on the hunt for a better container, but for now what has worked for me are the large glass containers Hartzler milk comes in.
 I purchased the milk from Earth Fare.
 Usually you return the container for money back, it goes back to the facility and they reuse the bottle.
 Instead I’m reusing the bottles myself.